Frequently Asked Questions

 The District's fee is $25.00 to close an account.
 This fee is to cover field and office expenses involved to close an account.

-Please note: We allow 30 days for the renter to pay the final bill before we transfer the balance onto an Owner Account.
+Please note: We allow 30 days for the renter to pay the final bill before we transfer the balance onto an Owner Account if the balance remains unpaid.

 Please be advised, unlike any other utilities, Washington State Law requires that the “water service stay with the property” (ref.
 RCW 57.08.081).
 This means, if a renter vacates your rental property with an unpaid balance, after 30 days the Owner is ultimately responsible for the water bill.